EXCLUSIVE-Spain poised to request EU bank aid on Saturday

 The EU and German sources spoke to Reuters on condition of anonymity due to the sensitivity of the matter.

-"It's important to respect the proceedings because it's important to know the ground," she told reporters, while not denying that the Eurogroup would hold a call on Spain's needs.

-"Before taking any kind of decision one should at least have a first estimate of the ground and the ground means figures."

-The European Commission's spokesman on economic affairs said Spain had made no request for aid but the euro zone stood ready to help if necessary.
+The European Commission's spokesman on economic affairs said Spain had made no request for aid and he would not confirm that a conference call was planned.
+But he added that if Spain did make a request, the euro zone was ready to help.

 "If such a request were to be made, the instruments are there, ready to be used, in agreement with the guidelines agreed in the past," Amadeu Altafaj said.
 "We are not at that point."